polterguy/magic.signals/README.md

-# Magic Signals ASP.NET Core
+# Magic Signals .Net

 [![Build status](https://travis-ci.org/polterguy/magic.signals.svg?master)](https://travis-ci.org/polterguy/magic.signals)

-Magic signals is a _"Super Signals"_ implementation for .Net Core, allowing you to invoke functions from one assembly in another assembly without having any direct references between the projects.
+Magic Signals is a _"Super Signals"_ implementation for .Net Core built on top of [Magic Node](https://github.com/polterguy/magic.node), allowing you to invoke functions from one assembly in another assembly without having any direct references between the projects.

-This is made possible by having a YALOA, allowing us to invoke methods in other classes, through a _"magic string"_, which references a type, in a dictionary, where the string is its key.
+This is made possible by always having a YALOA, allowing us to invoke methods in classes to the caller, through a _"magic string"_, which references a type, in a dictionary, where the string is its key, and the types are dynamically load up during startup of your AppDomain.
 Imagine the following code.

 ```csharp
 [Slot(Name = "foo.bar")]